Autoenhance-ai/mudanca/README.md

 - [] Validate inputsd
 - [] Create first release on github and pypi
 - [] Simplify the API by relying on the user passing in grayscale image and returning matrix
+- [] Exit in a way python treats as an error